 Trading is not science, a lot of times we will miss a potentially profitable trade by placing our entry price only a few cents too low.
 Other times, we may set our stop loss too tight and see a stock rebound right after our stop loss is hit.
 There is no need to kick yourself or be emotional when that happens.
 Missing out is part of the game, and you will just have to learn to live with that.

 The hardest part of trading is not the time it takes to develop a winning strategy, it is the time that it takes to develop a winning attitude.
 It is easy to study stock charts and technical patterns to come up with a pattern that works, but it is ten times harder to take a loss when the pattern fails on some trades.

 Trade with logic, not with your emotions.
-No matter what or how you feel, the market won't response to your feelings or emotions.
+No matter what or how you feel, the market won't respond to your feelings or emotions.
 It doesn't care if you are getting hurt or crushed.
 Therefore, you must develop the mental discipline that is required for success in trading the stock market.

-Always remember our goal is to first protect our capital, and then profit.
+Always remember our goal is to first protect our capital and then profit.
 We don't want to take excessive risks in any trade.
 Being emotionless is important in trading, and the only time that you can be emotionless is when you are trading with the money that you can afford to lose.
 Do not take out a loan or borrow money to trade.
-It is risky enough to trade stocks, and it is even more riskier to trade penny stocks.
+It is risky enough to trade stocks, and it is, even more, riskier to trade penny stocks.